awsdocs/aws-codebuild-user-guide/doc_source/sample-github-enterprise.md

 **Important**
 Save the certificate as a \.pem file\.

-1. Upload your certificate file to an Amazon S3 bucket\.
-For information about how to create an Amazon S3 bucket, see [How Do I Create an Amazon S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) For information about how to upload objects to an Amazon S3 bucket, see [How Do I Upload Files and Folders to a Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)
+1. Upload your certificate file to an S3 bucket\.
+For information about how to create an S3 bucket, see [How Do I Create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) For information about how to upload objects to an S3 bucket, see [How Do I Upload Files and Folders to a Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)
 **Note**
 This bucket must be in the same AWS region as your builds\.
 For example, if you instruct CodeBuild to run a build in the US East \(Ohio\) Region, the bucket must be in the US East \(Ohio\) Region\.

-## Create a Build Project with GitHub Enterprise as the Source Repository and Enable Webhooks \(Console\)<a name="sample-github-enterprise-running"></a>
+## Create a build project with GitHub Enterprise as the source repository and enable webhooks \(console\)<a name="sample-github-enterprise-running"></a>

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.